 True Tickets is an inaugural event ticketing organization based in Boston, Massachusetts.
-Basically, it prevents ticket scalping and empowers all fans and artists with greater leverage of the ticket-buying life cycle.
+Basically, it prevents ticket scalping and empowers all fans and artists with greater leverage in the ticket-buying life cycle.
 They are poised to change the concert ticketing industry.

 True tickets engaged IBM Business Partner Chateaux Software Development Inc., an IBM Blockchain partner, to create an IBM Blockchain Network ticketing infrastructure operated by the Hyperledger Fabric of the Linux Base.

 The ticketing solution carries two basic and essential functions.
-Firstly, by labeling both buyers and vendors, it establishes and protects ticket provenance.
+Firstly, labeling both buyers and vendors, establishes and protects ticket provenance.
 Further, it guarantees that both the tickets and the people purchasing them are genuine.
 Second, the ticketing portal enables artists, venues, promoters, and fans to follow a ticket through each point of its lifecycle.

 The use of blockchain ticketing, especially in terms of scalability, whitelisting, and payment processing capabilities has several drawbacks.
 However, now more and more start-ups and existing businesses invest in the technology and security enhancements it offers.
 Indeed, it's worth keeping an eye on it.
 Let's connect with our experts for more information.